+In the embedded setting, we apply strict transforms of the ideal \( \mathcal{I} = \mathcal{I}_Y \) at each step.
+The algorithm stops once the invariant reaches the value

+with \( k \) entries equal to 1.
+In this case, the corresponding maximal admissible center satisfies \( \mathcal{A} = \mathcal{O}_X[\mathcal{I}_{Y'} t] \), where \( Y' \) is the strict transform of \( Y \).
+By Section~\ref{invv}, it follows that \( Y' \) is smooth and has simple normal crossings (SNC) with the exceptional divisor, which is also SNC.

-Alternatively one can use the controlled transforms of ideals instead of the strict transforms in the process without changing the strategy.
-The process is slower and some centers need not to be contained in the strict transform of $Y$.
+Alternatively, one may run the algorithm using controlled transforms of ideals instead of strict transforms.
+This version of the process is valid but typically slower, and some centers may not lie entirely within the strict transform of \( Y \).

-Both procedures show the existence of the functorial embedded desingularization by the smooth cobordant blow-ups as in Theorem \ref{embedded}.
-As a result, we obtain a smooth subvariety $Y'$ having SNC with an SNC exceptional divisor $E'$ on $X'$, and with the torus action.
+Both approaches confirm the existence of functorial embedded desingularization by smooth cobordant blow-ups, as stated in Theorem~\ref{embedded}.
+The outcome is a smooth subvariety \( Y' \subset X' \) having SNC with the SNC exceptional divisor \( E' \), all compatible with an induced torus action.

-Each consecutive cobordant blow-up $X_{i+1}\to X_i$ will create inductively a variety $X_{i+1}$ with an action of $T_{i+1}=T_i\times G_m$.
-Since all the constructions are canonical and functorial for smooth morphisms, the centers and subvariety $Y_i\subset X_i$ are automatically $T_i$-stable.
-On the level of the geometric quotients, we obtain the sequence of weighted blow-ups of varieties with quotient singularities such that the subvariety $Y'/T$ of $X'/T$ admits quotient singularities.
-When considering stack-theoretic quotients $[X_i/T_i]$, we obtain smooth stacks with a smooth substack $[Y'/T]\subset [X'/T]$ having SNC with the exceptional divisors.
-A similar process without exceptional SNC divisor was considered in \cite{ATW-weighted}.